Redundancy - your rights

 - Your employer decides to not make you redundant and keeps you on

-- Your employer offers you suitable alternative work which you unreasonably refuse to take
+- Your employer offers you suitable alternative work which you unreasonably refuse

 Further, you will not be entitled to statutory redundancy pay if you fall into any of the following categories of workers: